 Note: The Sip and Savor Pass only allows for tasting portions of the entrees, not the full dish.

 Junior Chef takes place on the Backlot Stage in Hollywood Land.
 Special cooking experiences, geared towards 3-11 year-olds, are led by Chef Goofy.
 Kids will learn a recipe and have a chance to prepare something fun.
 The experience takes place several times a day.

 Classes and Special Events

-Two special Winemaker Receptions are taking place March 22 and April 19 at Carthay Circle.
-Wine-industry experts from MacMurray Vineyards and Silverado Vineyards will be there to serve up a wonderful selection of wines and well as hors d’oeuvres.
-The cost is $99 per person and reservations are required.
+Two special Winemaker Receptions are taking place March 27 and April 10 at Carthay Circle.
+Wine-industry experts from Fess Parker Winery and Silverdo Vineyards will be there to serve up a wonderful selection of wines and well as hors d’oeuvres.
+Advance reservations are required.